Lotto America Prizes

 To win a prize on Lotto America, the numbers you select must match the winning numbers drawn.
 The more you match, the greater the payout, and you win the jackpot if you correctly predict all five main numbers and the Star Ball.
 You can also increase the value of non-jackpot prizes by playing the All Star Bonus.

-The jackpot starts at $2 million and rolls over to the next drawing if it is not won.
+There currently is no minimum starting jackpot and rollover amounts will be dictated by ticket sales whilst the Coronavirus pandemic is causing stay at home orders across the USA.
 It can keep growing until it is won as there is no jackpot cap, and the grand prize has been known to roll for several months, pushing it well beyond $10 million.

 If there is more than one winner of the jackpot, the money is shared between all the players in the Match 5 + Star Ball category.
 However, all of the other payouts are fixed, starting from $2 for matching the Star Ball on its own or with a single main number.